 The Thrill is Gone (218 KB)

-Cities of Change - Atlanta is included in one of five cities of change along with San Francisco, Seattle, Portland and Austin.
-Zero Waste Zones are the sole reason for Atlanta’s included in the article.
+Cities of Change - Atlanta is included in one of five cities of change along with San Francisco, Seattle, Portland, and Austin.
+The Zero Waste Zones are the sole reason for Atlanta’s included in the article.

 Comment on the article:

 On behalf of the City of Atlanta, we are thrilled to be included in this list.
 We applaud the incredible work that is being done by Holly Elmore and the Green Food Alliance to realize the Zero Waste Zones.
 It is revolutionary and making a true difference in Atlanta.